JensMunkHansen/sofus/README.md

 #### Windows

-For windows, binaries can be fetched from http://www.fftw.org/install/windows.html.
+For windows, binaries can be fetched from http://www.fftw.org/install/windows.html .
 You need to use the lib.exe tool for generating lib files as described on the webpage.
+I have put the binaries in C:\Program Files\fftw-3.3.5.

 ## Documentation